YSaxon/jd-eclipse/README.md

 6. Click on "Next" and "Finish" buttons.
 7. A warning dialog windows appear because _"org.jd.ide.eclipse.plugin_x.y.z.jar"_ is not signed.
 Click on "Install anyway" button.

+(On macOS, click add -> archive -> browse to or drag and drop the zip file.)

 ![](https://raw.githubusercontent.com/java-decompiler/jd-eclipse/master/src/website/img/install_anyway.png)

 ## How to check the file associations ?